SouthEugeneRoboticsTeam/sertain/README.md

 ### Events

 It is also possible to subscribe to events.
-Events are the core component of sertain, and run almost everything.
+Events are the core component of org.sert2521.sertain, and run almost everything.
 To create an event, do:

 ```kotlin
 class MyEvent : Event